bensondaled/pseyepy/README.md

 Installation has not yet been thoroughly tested on all platforms.
 Eventually I will get around to enabling a pip install.
 For now:

-1. Download libusb and ffmpeg
+1. Download & install libusb and ffmpeg
 2. Download the source code, unzip, and navigate to the root directory
 3. `python setup.py install`